 You can see in my video in this post, that I lightly attached the Samplize paint sample to the corner of my kitchen island cabinet.
 I was able to easily pull off the sample and kind of stick it back on the backing.

 People complain about not being able to save them once the backing is off.
 So it won’t be perfect, but you can put your Samplize paint sample kind of back on the paper.
 And I thought of just trimming the edges so that I could save the larger square in case I needed it.

 Where to buy Samplize?

-Home Depot recently starting carrying Samplize samples as a variety box like neutral gray or trendy colors to order.
+Home Depot recently started carrying Samplize samples as a variety of boxes of neutral gray or trendy colors to order.
 From what we can tell, you get 6 paint samples in a box.
 If these were the colors you plan on getting it may be cheaper to get the box.

 If you are really confused and just don’t have time to go to a paint store, then you can always purchase the whole paint chip collection from Sherwin Williams.

 Where to put your paint samples to help make your color decision?

 Paint is one of those tricky (but most bang for your buck, if that makes sense) design choices to make.
 Paint and colors will all relate to each other.
 Here are a few places to consider placing your samples to make sure your color combination works in your space.

 Tips For Paint Sample Placement